I have highlighted the Old Testament passages which throw light on the link to the Parable of the Vineyard.

 Note all of the other comments in the Old Testament reference, which make it clear what is happening.
 Allow me to “gather the stones” for you.

-Those who are great and honored will starve – remember Dives?
+- Those who are great and honoured will starve – remember Dives?

 No wonder the Temple needed to be cleansed.
 The horror of the story is that the leaders of Israel would act in that way to their God.
 The leaders of Israel are doing exactly what the vinedressers are doing in the Parable.
 They are caretakers for the Lord’s vineyard – the people of Israel, in the words of Isaiah 5.
 Yet, they are about to kill the Son.
 This spells the end of Israel as God’s fruit bearers.
 These Chief Priests and Pharisees and religious leaders of Israel think they are priests forever, after the order of Melchizedek.
 But like the workers in the vineyard, their hold on the tenure of the vineyard is about to end.
 This is a reflection of the impending doom on Jerusalem and the